How to Make Your Own Sauerkraut

 Temperature Range Needed for Fermentation of Sauerkraut

-Store the container at 68 to 74 degrees F while fermenting.
-At these temperatures, the sauerkraut should be ready in three to four weeks.
+Store the container at 70 to 75 degrees F while fermenting.
+At these temperatures, the sauerkraut will be ready in three to four weeks.

 Fully Fermented Sauerkraut May be Canned or Frozen

-- To can sauerkraut, fill jars with kraut and cover with juices, leaving ½ inch headspace; wipe jar rims; adjust lids and process in a boiling water bath; process pints for 20 minutes and quarts for 25 minutes.
+- To can sauerkraut, fill jars with kraut and cover with juices, leaving ½ inch headspace; wipe jar rims; adjust lids and process in a boiling water bath; Raw pack: process pints for 25 minutes and quarts for 30 minutes; Hot pack: process pints for 15 minutes and quarts for 20 minutes.

 - To freeze sauerkraut: Fill pint- or quart-size freezer bags or reusable ridge plastic freezer containers.
 Fill to 1 - 2 inches from their tops, squeeze out air, seal, and label.
 Freeze for 8 – 12 months.